global-container-format/gcf-spec/README.md

 In the table above, the `Format` column specifies whether the format field is meaningful or should be set to `VK_FORMAT_UNDEFINED`.

 The resource type range between `[0x70000000-0xffffffff)` is available for private application use.
-When reading resource descriptors, any resource having an unknown descriptor type may be skipped by advancing to the next resource descriptor.
+When reading resource descriptors, any resource having an unknown descriptor should be ignored.

 The resource type `0xffffffff` is meant for testing.
 Applications should skip a resource with such type.
+Reader implementations may support only a subset of resource types but writer implementations should support all.

 ### Supercompression Scheme